-Penmanship lessons have fallen by the wayside as educators have been pressured to increase instruction time devoted to math, science, and other “core” subjects.
-Many people do not see the value in teaching handwriting to children—after all, with the ubiquity of tablets and computers, who needs to write things by hand?
-Despite this mentality, scientific research suggests that handwriting is a critical skill that facilitates growth in other areas of intellectual development.
+Penmanship lessons have become less of a priority, with increased instruction time being devoted to STEM courses.
+Many people do not see the importance of handwriting skills for children.
+After all, with the ubiquity of smartphones and tablets, handwriting skills seem unnecessary.
+Despite this mentality, scientific research suggests that handwriting is still a skill that facilitates growth in other areas of intellectual development.

 Why Is Handwriting so Important?

 Furthermore, writing builds motor skills.
-Young children first learning to write may have difficulty holding a pencil and putting it to paper, but more time and practice spent establishing good penmanship will translate into better motor planning and fine motor dexterity.
+Young children first learning to write may have difficulty grasping a pencil and controlling it on paper.
+But more time and practice spent establishing good penmanship will translate into improved motor planning and fine motor dexterity.
 It will also facilitate hand-eye coordination, which is an essential part of development during early childhood.

 Incorporating Handwriting into Daily Instruction

-Focusing solely on basic skills such as handwriting, spelling, or grammar or can be frustrating for students who struggle in these areas.
-Instead, try integrating those skills into broader instruction, such as expository and creative writing exercises.
-This holistic approach to writing will keep your students engaged in the learning process while building core writing and handwriting skills that translate to improvements in reading, spoken language, and critical thinking.
+Focusing solely on basic skills such as handwriting, spelling, or grammar can be frustrating for students who struggle in these areas.
+Instead, try integrating them into broader instruction, such as expository and creative writing exercises.
+This holistic approach to writing will keep your students engaged in the learning process while building core writing and handwriting skills.
+These will translate to improvements in reading, spoken language, and critical thinking.

 Conclusion

-Handwriting aids in cognitive development, but it can be challenging to engage young struggling readers.
-However, when children participate in a writing exercise, they are able to use their minds in a flexible and creative way while also learning key skills like handwriting and spelling.
+Handwriting aids in cognitive development, but it can be challenging to engage young and struggling readers.
+However, when children participate in a writing exercise, they are able to use their minds in a flexible and creative way while also learning key skills.

-Beyond mere regurgitation of facts, writing allows students to discover something new and create it themselves.
-This empowers them to become involved in their own education, rather than engaging in rote learning from the instructor.
+Beyond mere regurgitation of facts, the importance of handwriting skills is in providing students a way to discover something new and create it themselves.
+This empowers them to become involved in their own education.